 The hardest part of doing a morning class is waking up early; probably not something everyone wants to do when on holiday or while travelling.
 The worst part about our day was that neither of us had gotten much sleep.
-At this point, we’d already been in Thailand for two months and had had no problems adjusting to the food.
+At this point, we’d already been in Thailand for two months and had no problems adjusting to the food.

-We were the first ones to arrive at the meeting point near to the market.
+We were the first ones to arrive at the meeting point near the market.
 This gave us a chance to enjoy a peaceful walk around a decorative pond before the rest of the class turned up, and the market tour began.
 Once everyone arrived, our teacher for the day, Niti, introduced herself and led us towards the busy market.
-Thai food markets are exciting places; they’re often very busy with a wide range of products from the staples to the obscure.
+Thai food markets are exciting places; they’re often very busy with a wide range of products, from the staples to the obscure.

 Niti took us from stall to stall, showing us the local ingredients and buying the ones necessary for the morning’s cooking class.
 Along the way, we were encouraged to try some of the stranger foods available.
 Given the misfortune of our previous evening, we were less than enthusiastic about this part of the tour but persevered and gave things a go as far as we could stomach.